mirceanton/mirceanton.com/content/post/0001-doing-secrets-the-gitops-way/index.md

 The reason I'm writing this blog post right now instead of later is because in one of my previous blogs/videos I left you on a bit of a cliffhanger.
 Remember that [deep dive into Talos Linux](https://mirceanton.com/posts/2023-11-28-the-best-os-for-kubernetes) we took in the last post?

 One of the key highlights I kept rambling on about was the fact that we can store the entire OS config in a YAML file and then simply push it to Git.
-While that does sound great, here's the catch: by the end of that video, those files weren't really ready for the `git push`.
+While that does sound great, there's a catch!
+By the end of that video, those files weren't really ready for the `git push`.

-Why, I hear you ask?
-Well, here's the deal: those files were packed with sensitive information, and putting them out there in the open, even in a private repo, would've been a recipe for disaster.
+Those files were packed with sensitive information, and putting them out there in the open, even in a private repo, would've been a recipe for disaster.

-Thus, today we're taking a look at what we need to do in order to finally get those files - or any other secret files, really - ready for the push command.
+Thus, today we're taking a look at what we need to do in order to finally get those files, or any other secret files, ready for the push command.

 Okay then, here's the game plan: